IBM/knative101/workshop/exercise-2/README.md

           # Use 'echo -n "password" | base64' to generate this string
           password: your_base_64_password
       ```

 A `Service Account` provides an identity for processes that run in a Pod.
-This Service Account will be used to link the build process for Knative to the Secret you created earlier.
+This Service Account will be used to link the build process for Knative to the Secrets you just created.

 4. Apply the service account to your cluster: